-Policy Statements 10.
-All investigations and accompanying reports provided to Cou with the National Environmental Protection Measure (NEPM) guidelines.
-11. All contaminated land reports provided to Council are require synthesizing key findings and recommendations. ed to include a summary report
+- 10. All investigations and accompanying reports provided to Council are to be completed in accordance with the National Environmental Protection Measure (NEPM) & NSW EPA prepared and adopted guidelines. - 11.
+All contaminated land reports provided to Council are required to include a summary report synthesizing key findings and recommendations.